Hi, I’m Monica.

 - Received four major scholarships and awards for research, travel and public speaking

-- Cycled the length of Aotearoa (3000km) and across the widest point of Te Ika a Maui (1000km)
+- Cycled around Ireland, the length of Aotearoa, across the widest point of Te Ika a Maui and from Queen Charlotte to Doubtful Sound

 - Volunteered with the Department of Conservation on Hauturu, Little Barrier and Rangitāhua, Raoul Island